andrewandrepowell/pyvertb/docs/index.rst

-.. pyvert documentation master file, created by sphinx-quickstart on Tue May  4 09:40:28 2021.
+.. pyvertb documentation master file, created by sphinx-quickstart on Tue May  4 09:40:28 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyvert's documentation!
+Welcome to pyvertb's documentation!
 ==================================

 .. toctree::